Teacher Education Programs

 The major in Fashion and Textiles focuses of the relationship of textiles and clothing to the physical, aesthetic, psychological, cultural, economic and social needs of individuals and families.
 Students may concentrate in either merchandising or fashion design.
 Fashion merchandising courses focus on marketing, merchandising, retailing, promotions, entrepreneurship, economic analysis, and fashion journalism.
 Design courses include apparel construction, apparel design, Illustration, Pattern making, Computer-Aided Design and wearable art.
 Emphasis is placed on problem solving, analytical skills, technical skills and creativity.
 Students are encouraged to complete an internship or study abroad.

 Fashion and Textiles: FIT 1-Year Visiting Student Program

 Fashion and Textiles majors have the option to complete three years at SUNY Oneonta and one year at the Fashion Institute of Technology (FIT) in New York City.
 Students completing the program obtain a B.S.
 Degree in Fashion and Textiles from SUNY Oneonta and an Associate of Applied Science (A.A.S.)
-Degree from FIT in one of the following areas: Accessories Design, Fashion Design, Textile/Surface Design, Advertising and Marketing Communications, Fashion Business Management, Textile Development and Marketing, or Communication Design.
+Degree from FIT in one of the following areas: Footwear and Accessories Design, Fashion Design, Textile/Surface Design, Advertising and Marketing Communications, Fashion Business Management, Textile Development and Marketing, or Communication Design Foundation.
 Note: Students interested in the 1-year Visiting Student Program at FIT must complete specific program requirements before applying to FIT.
 Acceptance to FIT is competitive.
 Minimum overall GPA 3.0.